 An exponential function is a mathematical function, which is used in many real-world situations.
 It is mainly used to find the exponential decay or exponential growth or to compute investments, model populations and so on.
 In this article, you will learn about exponential function formulas, rules, properties, graphs, derivatives, exponential series and examples.

 Table of Contents:

 What is Exponential Function?

-An exponential function is a Mathematical function in form f (x) = ax, where “x” is a variable and “a” is a constant which is called the base of the function and it should be greater than 0.
+An exponential function is a Mathematical function in the form f (x) = ax, where “x” is a variable and “a” is a constant which is called the base of the function and it should be greater than 0.
 The most commonly used exponential function base is the transcendental number e, which is approximately equal to 2.71828.

 Exponential Function Formula